On Dummett's Pragmatist Justification Procedure: Proof-theoretic validity

-The proof-theoretic justification procedures proposed by Dummett \cite{dummettLBM} consist of definitions of validity for arguments based on canonical inference rules for the logical constants.
+The proof-theoretic justification procedures proposed by \textcite{dummettLBM} consist of definitions of validity for arguments based on canonical inference rules for the logical constants.
 These inference rules fix the meaning of the logical constants by expressing their canonical deductive use.
-They are, in Dummett's terminology, ``self-justifying''.
+They are, in Dummett's terminology, self-justifying.

-In contrast with common practice \cite{prawitzIRPT,prawitzTFGPT,schroederheisterVCPTS,schroederheisterPTVBER}, Dummett's definitions are not based on semantic clauses for particular logical constants.
+In contrast with common practice \autocite{prawitzIRPT,prawitzTFGPT,schroederheisterVCPTS,schroederheisterPTVBER}, Dummett's definitions are not based on semantic clauses for particular logical constants.
 Instead, he assumes that self-justifying rules are given.
 These self-justifying rules are introduction rules in the context of the verificationist procedure, and elimination rules in the context of the pragmatist procedure.
-In both procedures, the definitions are stated irrespective of the particular constants or rules provided.
-Dummett's approach is thus more general and can, in principle, be applied to any logic.
+In both procedures, the definitions are stated irrespective of the particular constants or rules provided. \mbox{Dummett's} approach is thus more general and could, in principle, be applied to any logic.\footnote{For technical reasons, the approach would certainly be restricted at the outset to logics with nice proof-theoretic properties (normalisation, subformula property and etc.), however there is no intrinsic technical limitation that confines it to intuitionistic logic or some specific formulation thereof.} For our particular case, the self-justifying rules are the standard elimination rules of propositional intuitionistic logic: \eliminationrule{\wedge}, \eliminationrule{\to}, \eliminationrule{\vee} and \eliminationrule{\bot}.